 When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.

-We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
+We will only use the personal information we collect to process the complaint and to check the level of service we provided.
 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for ten years from closure.
-It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.
+It will be retained in a secure environment and access to it will be restricted on a ‘need to know’ principle.